danadrianmirea/klondike-solitaire/README.md

 - Left-click and drag to move cards
 - Double-click to automatically move cards to foundation piles
-- Right-click to flip through the stock pile
+- Left-click to flip through the stock pile

 ## Project Structure